 Lesson 1: The stock market is unpredictable and irrational, as shown by it’s three day crash and recovery in 1962.

-Take the crash that happened in 1962 as another example.
+This week, I lost $1500 in the stock market, but I know this Coronavirus crash is only temporary.
+Take the 1962 flash crash.
 If you had been in a coma between May 28 and May 31 of that year, you wouldn’t notice much change to your investments.
 But you’d have missed out on one of the biggest events in stock market history-the 1962 Flash Crash.

 Everyone was already in an abysmal mood already.
 There had been 6 months of dropping prices across the market by the time the end of May rolled around.
 It didn’t help that they had to update stock prices manually.
 And on the morning of May 28, they were running late.